Tunisia police use teargas on Islamist protesters

-TUNIS Police in Tunis used teargas on Sunday to disperse hundreds of Islamists attacking them with stones, knives and batons, the biggest clashes over religion in the Tunisian capital for several years.
+TUNIS Police in the Tunis used teargas on Sunday to try to disperse hundreds of Islamists who were attacking them with stones, knives and batons, the biggest clashes over religion yet seen in the Tunisian capital.

-Tension is mounting before an election later this month, the first since a revolution toppled Tunisia's autocratic leader, that will pit Islamists free to express their beliefs for the first time against secularists who say their liberal values are under threat.
+Tension is mounting in the North African country before an election later this month that will pit Islamists against secularists who say their liberal values are under threat.

-The Islamists were protesting against a ban on women who wear the niqab, or full-face veil, enrolling in university, and the decision by a Tunisian television station to broadcast animated film "Persepolis" which they said denigrated Islam.
+The Islamists were protesting against a ban on women who wear the niqab, or full-face veil, enrolling in university, and the decision by a Tunisian television station to broadcast an animated film depicting Allah.

 Several hundred protesters gathered outside the main university campus in Tunis, and from there went to the working-class neighbourhood of Jebel El-Ahmar, north of the city centre, where the clashes with police broke out.

 About 100 police vehicles, and several hundred police officers wearing anti-riot gear were deployed.
-A Reuters reporter said he saw officers running to escape the protesters.
+A Reuters reporter said he saw several officers running away to escape the protesters.

 The mainly young protesters blocked a main road and threw stones at vehicles trying to get through.
 They shouted: "Allahu Akbar" (God is greatest) and "We will die for Allah!"